skywrt/netcup-traffic-reset/README_EN.md

 ### Directly Launch Using the kafuuchino520/netcup-traffic-reset Image

+**Note: The pre-built Docker image is only for `amd64` architecture machines.
+Users with `arm64` architecture, please refer to the previous section "Git Clone Repository for Self-Building".**
+**Warning: Do not deploy this project on the Netcup server that needs to be restarted!**

 You can directly use the pre-built image provided on Docker Hub to run:

 ```bash